IBMIntegration/IBM-CP4I-OpenShift-AWS/OpenShift_4_2_Dev_nonHA/README.md

 ### config.yml File

 The `config.yaml` file is the baseline of the setup.
 There are many different combinations.
-This file loation by default is `<DOWNLOAD_DIRECTORY>/installer_files/cluster`
+This file location by default is `<DOWNLOAD_DIRECTORY>/installer_files/cluster`

 Sample config file that matches the AWS setup done above: